Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Experiments

 \section{Experiments}

 We design experiments to demonstrate the effectiveness of our proposed method in mitigating exposure bias in the audio captioning task.
 We conduct quantitative experiments on two datasets: Audiocaps~\citep{audiocaps} and Clotho~\citep{drossos2020clotho} to answer the question of whether our proposed method is capable of alleviating exposure bias in the audio captioning task.
 We further conduct qualitative experiments on audio-text retrieval tasks and subjective evaluation to show the high-quality of generated captions.
-Finally, we perform ablation studies on the choice of similarity metric and positional embedding techniques.
-The ablation studies show that the proposed metric outperforms both Wasserstein distance, ~\acrshort{dtw}, and~\acrshort{s-dtw} in measuring the similarity between latent representation of audio and generated captions.
-These studies also show that rotary positional embedding is the most well-suited positional embedding technique for incorporating temporal information for audio-captioning.
+We further conduct experiments on two audio reasoning benchmarks, the CompA-R test~\citep{ghosh-etal-2024-gama} and the MMAU test mini benchmarks~\citep{sakshi2025mmau}, to demonstrate the generalizability of our~\acrshort{usw} kernel to a broad range of cross-modal audio-text tasks.
+The ablation studies regarding the choice of similarity metrics, positional embedding techniques, efficiency and effectiveness trade-off, and hyper-parameter tuning for the~\acrshort{usw} kernel can be found in Appendix.~\ref{sec:appendix_abl}.
+Baselines and implementation details can be found in Appendix~\ref{sec:implementation_details}.
+The code of our ACUS framework is released in \href{https://github.com/v-manhlt3/ACUS}{https://github.com/v-manhlt3/ACUS}

 \textbf{Evaluation metrics.} We evaluate baselines and two backbone models, Enclap and ACT, for our proposed framework by widely used evaluation metrics for audio captioning, including METEOR~\citep{Banerjee2005METEORAA}, ROUGE-L~\citep{Lin2004ROUGEAP}, CIDEr~\citep{Vedantam2014CIDErCI}, SPICE~\citep{Anderson2016SPICESP}, and SPIDEr~\citep{Liu2016ImprovedIC}.
 In addition, we evaluate the quality of generated audio captions by performing a text-to-audio retrieval task leveraging the pretrained CLAP~\citep{wu2023large} model.
 If a generated caption and a given audio are highly similar to each other, the CLAP model is able to retrieve the audio by using the generated caption.
 We further measure the lexical diversity and caption length in generated captions to measure the degeneration of captions.
-We also conduct a subjective evaluation to evaluate the quality of generated captions in terms of discretiveness, correctness, and fluency.
+We also conduct a subjective evaluation to evaluate the quality of generated captions in terms of descriptiveness, correctness, and fluency.